Conduction vs. Convection vs. Hybrid Explained 2026

 Why are convection vaporizers more expensive?

-The technology is more complex.
-Hot air has to be guided precisely through the material, which requires more complex constructions.
+The technology is more involved.
+Hot air must be directed precisely through the material, which requires more complex construction.

 Scroll to Top